Why It Works

 Light one chimney full of charcoal.
-When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of charcoal grate.
+When all charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of charcoal grate.
+Alternatively, set all the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
-Grill over medium-high direct heat until sausage registers 160°F when an instant read thermometer is inserted in middle of link.
+Grill over medium-high direct heat until sausage registers 160°F (71°C) when an instant-read thermometer is inserted in middle of link.
 Remove from grill, let rest for 5 minutes.
 Serve immediately or for extra crispy sausages, split links down middle and place back on the grill, cut side down, and cook until well browned, about 2 minutes.

 Meat ginder, sausage stuffer, charcoal grill, chimney starter

 Pink curing salt prevents bacterial growth and is available online.